Bayboro Show March-April

 Abstract Mac Miller $95

 This original 8 x 10 canvas artwork of the late Mac Miller draws inspiration from his 2014 mixtape, Faces, and its cover art.
-I aimed to explore Surrealism in this portrait to reflect the and jazzy instrumentals that complement the darker lyrical themes of the mixtape.
+I aimed to explore Surrealism in this portrait to reflect the psychedelic and jazzy instrumentals that complement the darker lyrical themes of the mixtape.
 Mac's artistry evolved from that of a red solo cup party boy to a more eclectic sound.
 While creating this piece, I couldn't help but imagine how his music would have evolved if he were still with us today.

 Doechii $175